What Parents Should Know About Their Children’s Car Seat

-- When your child is 4 years or more than 40 pounds at 4’9” in height, the booster seat can replace the car seat.
-This means that your child will be secured by the vehicle’s seat belt.
+- When your child is four years or more than 40 pounds at 4’9” in height, the booster seat can replace the car seat.
+This means that the vehicle seat belt will secure your child.
 If your car only has a backseat lap belt you can purchase a harness vest system.
 You can order the device online or visit a major department store.
-Whether you use the strap vest system or regular seat belt be sure the device is over your child’s shoulder and near the armpit.
+Whether you use the strap vest system or regular seat belt be sure, the device overs your child’s shoulder and near the armpit.
 The lower portion of seat belt, should cover the top of your child’s thighs.
 The next step after the booster seat is the standard car seating and safety belt.
 Experts suggest that when a child no longer uses a child seat, he should still be placed in the back seat of the car until he turns 15.

 Did you find it difficult installing your child's car seat?

 Getting The Right Car Seat

 Contrary to popular opinion, an expensive car seat is not necessarily the most effective.
 Experts assert, a good fit is most important, and that might lead to purchasing an inexpensive car seat.
-What this means is that you cannot be a good consumer when you purchase a device and your child is not with you.
-Baby’s presence is a must to establish the “right fit".
+What this means is that you cannot be a reasonable consumer when you are buying a device, and your child is not with you.
+Baby’s presence is a must to establish the “right fit."
 Before making the purchase, strap baby into the seat as per the above directions.
 The next step is to see if the item is appropriate for your car.
 It may not be a good fit so make sure the place of purchase has a good return policy.
-As a single parent you might have the good fortune of getting a “hand-me-down” seat.
+As a single parent, you might have the good fortune of getting a “hand-me-down” seat.
 When you receive the donation, keep in mind that car seats should be replaced a minimum of five years after initial purchase.
 So, check the product for the manufacture’s date.
-If over 8 years the device may no longer be sturdy enough to keep your child safe.
+If over eight years the device may no longer be sturdy enough to keep your child safe.